-Five Simple Ways To Save Money And The Environment
+Five Simple Ways to save Money & Help the Environment

 Making your home energy efficient doesn’t have to break the bank.
 In fact, it can save you money on your energy bill.
 Here are five simple ways to save energy:

 1. Swap hot water for cold

 Hot water is potentially the biggest source of energy use in your home.
 Just by washing your clothes in cold water you can save $115 per year off your energy bill1.
 Try to only wash when you have a full load and select the shortest cycle possible.